PaulSlocum/3dplayer/README.md

 # 3dplayer
-### 3D WebGL mp3 player using THREE.js and Web Audio API.
+### 3D WebGL compact disc simulator using THREE.js and Web Audio API.

 In early development.
 All the buttons now work, but it needs adjustments for mobile and the visualizations are not yet complete.